douglas-narcizo/musigear-project/README.md

 ---

 Thank you for checking out MusiGear!
-We hope you enjoy exploring the app as much as we enjoyed building it.
+I hope you enjoy exploring the app as much as I enjoyed building it.